Thank you for your interest in writing for Pro Wrestling Stories!

 No, but it is recommended.
-While you don’t need any impressive qualifications to become a part of the Pro Wrestling Stories team, we welcome those with a sincere passion for writing and have a vast background knowledge of the history of pro wrestling.
+While you don’t need impressive qualifications to join us here at Pro Wrestling Stories, we welcome those with a sincere passion for writing who have comprehensive background knowledge of pro wrestling history.
 A solid grasp of English grammar and punctuation rules helps, too!

-Understand that all work on the site will be edited.
-Publishing quality work is a team effort here.
-Your articles may go through multiple levels of editing.
-This is a normal part of the process before articles go live to the public, so being comfortable with receiving and giving feedback is paramount.
+It is a team effort here.
+Understand that all work on the site may go through multiple levels of editing.
+This is a normal part of the process before articles go live to the public, so being comfortable with receiving and giving feedback is important.

 WHAT CAN I WRITE ABOUT?